bramble-lang/bramble-lang/design/rfc/rfc248-raw-pointers-draft.md

 > Note: currently braid does not support mutations of fields in a struct.
 This proposal optimistically hopes that that language change can be fit in here.
 The LVALUE in Stet needs to be greatly matured so it can support derefs, fields, array elements, and parens to control order of operations.
+The LVALUE presented here is still not complete but fully realizing it is outside the scope of this RFC.

 The Reference and Dereference operators are unary operators with precedence higher than member access or array access operators.